SnehaChauhan1174/ERSS-system/devlog.md

                 | Fewer hallucinations  | Less silence for Whisper to confuse|
                 | Better word accuracy  |       More context per segment|
                | Better punctuation     |       Richer prior context for decoder|

+    ### 4th june
+    Till now i have tried for different hindi model approaches, used hindi fine tuned model ```collabara/faster-whisper-hindi-medium``` and saw result quite good but still not segmenting good way trabscription was good although. now we are moving to live transcription